Is recycling the answer?

 We only reprocess 1/3rd of our plastic recycling in the UK, so once plastic waste enters the system, it is sorted and then put up for sale on the international commodities market to be shipped around the world.
 When this happens, there are a number of different factors that impact where this ends up.
 Things like, how many types of plastic it includes, how dirty they are, and the reputation of the waste handler.

-If the quality is good enough, the plastics are re-purposed.
-This often means downcycling them into plastic furniture, drain pipes or fleece clothing.
+If the quality is good enough, the plastics are recycled back into plastic bottles (PET and HDPE).
+They can also be re-purposed, this often means downcycling them into plastic furniture, drain pipes or fleece clothing.
 Sure, this doesn’t sound too bad, BUT it this does mean these items then can’t be recycled afterwards.

 If the quality is poor, the plastics that have a value are extracted, but the rest gets burnt or dumped.